kubernetes/enhancements/keps/sig-scheduling/5981-dra-sharing-affinity/README.md

 is sufficient — incompatible locked devices are excluded, and any remaining candidate (locked-compatible or unlocked) produces a valid allocation.

-Among the remaining feasible devices on a chosen node, this KEP does not introduce affinity-aware preference.
+Among the remaining feasible devices on a chosen node, alpha does not introduce affinity-aware preference.
 Device selection continues to use the existing structured-parameters allocator (first-fit).
 This means that on a node with both a compatibly-locked device with capacity and a clean device,